SWNRG/ASSET/README.md

 1. the contiki (slightly altereed with a lot of custom messages, etc.) from [![here](https://github.com/SWNRG/contiki-standard-extra-functions)].
 Go to contiki/examples/ipv6/rpl-udp-fresh/ and run one of the many \*.csc files there. they all use the same two nodes: udp-server.c and udp-client.c.
 The \*dixon\*.csc emulations are using the respective \*dixon*.c sink/client code.
 2. In order to include one or more intruder node(s), you have to download another contriki version (completely separated), from ![contiki-malicious](https://github.com/SWNRG/contiki-malicious), or ![contiki-malicious-controller-aware](https://github.com/SWNRG/contiki-malicious-controller-aware), or ![contiki-malicious-controller-aware-version-attack](https://github.com/SWNRG/contiki-malicious-controller-aware-version-attack).
 Again, in all cases, the intruder code is in contiki/examples/ipv6/rpl-udp-fresh/\*.c.

+## 2023 INSTALLATION UPDATE
+Import the project into Eclise or similar IDE with a git/github process.
+This will automatically download all necessary libraries.
+Although the maven will automatically download all libraries needed, JAVAFX seems to be an issue, at least in Ubuntu 20.
+You have to download JavaFX into your OS, it seems to be outside the project!

 ## HOW TO RUN IT
 <img src='/pics/2022 ASSET in action.png' width=800/>
 Look in the picture above for details.